|Situation||What is DKIM? What is DMARC? Is DKIM/DMARC supported?|

 - DMARC (Domain-based Message Authentication, Reporting and Conformance) unifies the SPF and DKIM authentication mechanisms into a common framework and allows domain owners to declare how they would like email from that domain to be handled if it fails an authorization test.
 DMARC is still in its early age and unfortunately not used as much as hoped to make a huge difference.
 DMARC can (and will) break your mail flow if you don’t set up both SPF and DKIM before changing DMARC policy to anything above “none”

-- Please work through the proper process carefully, otherwise your precious messages won’t be delivered to your users as potentially seen as fraudulent by a wrong SPF, DKIM or DMARC setup.
+- Please work through the proper process carefully, otherwise your messages won’t be delivered to your users as potentially seen as fraudulent by a wrong SPF, DKIM or DMARC setup.

 Does Proofpoint Support DKIM And DMARC?